varunshenoy/honestgpt/README.md

 # Building a Better ChatGPT
 ## Grounding LLMs in Truth With Under 30 Lines of Code

 This demo is part of a presentation at an SF Python meetup in March 2023.
+The slides are also in this repo.

 ### Requirements